 At BCA we believe that it is really important to educate the children from a very early age about what it means to live in a democratic society, where the rule of law, individual liberty and mutual respect and tolerance are not only encouraged but celebrated.
 By promoting these values within our own school community are aim is to create well-rounded citizens of the future, who can play an active part in the wider community as they grow into adulthood.

 We promote these values in a number of ways in our school, including through assemblies, visitors to the school and through the curriculum.

 The children recently took part in a number of assemblies on the theme of tolerance which was then followed up within their classes.

 We have included a number of resources, including some useful websites to help support further discussions at home.

-D Timson-Hunt (Parent) – Vice Chair of Governors & Chair of Finance, Personnel, Pay & Audit Comm.
+D Timson-Hunt (Co-opted) – Vice Chair of Governors & Chair of Finance, Personnel, Pay & Audit Comm.

-Finance, Personnel, Pay and Audit, Pupil Discipline, Staff dismissals appeals, Performance Management Headteacher/Pay Committee, Appointments Panel, H&S Governor, Leadership/Management/Achievement Responsibility,
+Finance, Personnel, Pay and Audit, Pupil Discipline, Staff dismissals appeals, Performance Management Headteacher/Pay Committee, Appointments Panel, Safeguarding Governor, Leadership/Management/Achievement Responsibility

 S Joynes (Staff) Assistant Head/Lead Practitioner